-- Never Enrolled: Tick the Box if the child has never ever registered in any school. - Dropped Out: Tick if the Box the child has stopped going to school without completing his/her schooling/education. - Currently Enrolled: Tick the Box if the child is currently going to school.
+- Never Enrolled: Tick the Box if the child has never ever registered in any school. - Dropped Out: Tick the Box if the child has stopped going to school without completing his/her schooling/education. - Currently Enrolled: Tick the Box if the child is currently going to school.